 Today I was skateboarding by a statue dedicated to the memory of the victims of the attacks.
 The statue was in a sort of under-traveled area, but there were still a few homemade posters scattered about the area.
 The thought occurred to me, most likely as it did for those who made those posters, that I am really lucky I can go about my day in a carefree manner and without worrying about someone to tell me otherwise.
 I quickly translated this thought into something applicable to skateboarding and decided that I would spend the rest of my session skating in memory of those who lost their lives in the terrorist attacks.

-I guess if you're reading this, I want to encourage you to do as I did.
+I will admit that I wasn't exactly on point with my skating today, but I feel as though I skated for a worthwhile reason.
+So I guess if you're reading this, I want to encourage you to do as I did.
 Go skateboarding in memory of those died on this sacred day.
 After all, we still have the freedom to skate.
 So why not make the best of it today and everyday?

 No comments: